bo3bdo/subtitle-translator/PROJECT_SUMMARY.md

 ## 📋 Project Overview

-**Advanced Subtitle Translator v2.1.0** is a comprehensive desktop application for translating subtitle files with a modern GUI, intelligent caching, and multi-format support.
+**Advanced Subtitle Translator v2.2.2** is a comprehensive desktop application for translating subtitle files with a modern GUI, intelligent caching, progress saving, and multi-format support.

 ---